Updated: Dec 28, 2020

-As we approach the threshold of a new year, most of us generally look at the new year as an opportunity to start over, pick up where we left off, overcome a bad habit, start something new, become better at what we currently do, change a bad habit, be a better spouse, parent, lose weight (which may be the number one resolution), better time managers, ultimately becoming a better person.
+As we approach the threshold of a new year, most of us generally look at it as an opportunity to start over, pick up where we left off, overcome a bad habit, start something new, become better at what we currently do, be a better spouse or parent, lose weight, become better manages of their time, etc.

-“New Year resolutions” become the buzz phrase for at least the first three months but unfortunately most of these resolutions are broken in a matter of weeks, or months.
-Cosmetic surgeon Dr. Maxwell Maltz, wrote a book called “Psycho Cybernetics, A New Way to Get More Living Out of Life," revealed the results of a study that eventually coined the phrase “It takes 21 days to form a habit”.
-There was also a spin on it that said the breaking of the habit, could take as little as three days (not scientifically proven), but this pattern can be seen as true when we study human behavior.
-It is easier for us to do what is familiar, than what is new (change), hence in most instances there is an early bail out from a resolution.
+“New Year Resolutions” become the buzz phrase for at least the first three months but unfortunately most of these resolutions are broken in a matter of weeks.
+Cosmetic surgeon Dr. Maxwell Maltz, wrote a book called “Psycho-Cybernetics, A New Way to Get More Living Out of Life," which revealed the results of a study that eventually coined the phrase “It takes 21 days to form a habit”.
+There was also a spin on it that said the breaking of the habit, could take as little as three days (not scientifically proven), but this pattern can be seen as true when we study human behaviour.
+It is easier for us to do or revert to what is familiar than continue on with what is new (change), hence in most instances, there is an early bailout from a resolution.

 Forbes 2013 article: “JUST 8% Of People Achieve Their New Years Resolutions” — http://www.forbes.com/sites/dandiamond/2013/01/01/just-8-of-people-achieve-their-new-years-resolutions-heres-how-they-did-it/

 A consultant takes an approach of looking at the present and then the future.
-This approach gives a snapshot into where the organization or individual is, and what needs to be done to get them where they need to be.
+This approach gives a snapshot into where the individual or organization is and what needs to be done to get them to where they need to be.
 The same should happen with anyone making a resolution.